Kelly Ripa’s Fans Can’t Get Over How Handsome Son Joaquin Is In Her Latest Instagram Picture

 As fans of talk show host Kelly Ripa know, she is the proud mama of three beautiful children — Michael, Lola, and Joaquin.
 Regularly, the Live With Kelly and Ryan host takes to her Instagram account to share images of her three kids, oftentimes gushing over their accomplishments.
 Today was no exception, with Ripa wowing fans with an image of her husband, Mark Consuelos, and their youngest son 15-year-old Joaquin.

 In the photo that was posted earlier today, Mark and Joaquin can be seen sitting on a couch together.
-Consuelos is all smiles as he wears his dark hair slicked back along with a black t-shirt and a pair of sunglasses folded on his neckline.
+Consuelos is all smiles as he wears his dark hair slicked back along with a black T-shirt and a pair of sunglasses folded on his neckline.
 Joaquin sits next to his father while wearing a smile on his face and a green button-down shirt.

-Within just a few minutes of the post going live, Ripa’s nearly two million followers gave the snapshot a lot of love with over 10,000 likes and 100 plus comments and growing by the minute.
+Within just a few minutes of the post going live, Ripa’s nearly 2 million followers gave the snapshot a lot of love with over 10,000 likes and 100-plus comments and growing by the minute.
 Some fans chimed in to comment on how handsome the two boys look while countless others let Kelly know that she seems to be an incredible mother.

 “What a handsome son and Dad.
 He reminds me of you Kelly in some way too!!”